michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

     ./scripts/submit-connector.sh kafka-connect/connectors/splunk-sink.json
     ```

+6. Then execute
+    ```bash
+    ./scripts/submit-connector.sh kafka-connect/connectors/splunk-sink-preaggregated.json
+    ```

-6. Go to the Connect cluster in Control Center.
+7. Go to the Connect cluster in Control Center.

-> Note that you now have two sink connectors going to Splunk.
+> Note that you now have a sink connector going to Splunk.
 Lets head over to splunk now and look at the data.

-7. Open the Splunk UI by launching a new tab for port `8000` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md)).
-Navigate to app -> search -> search.
-Run `index=* search`.
+8. Open the Splunk UI by launching a new tab for port `8000` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md)).
+Log in with the username **admin** and password **dingdong** Navigate to app -> search -> search.
+Run `index=*` and search.

 > You can see that we have two source types.
-One is for the filtered ASA data and the other one is for the deduped stream.
-In fact what I should have done was actually run the deduping stream processor ON top of the filtered data and I would have gotten slightly better compression.
-In any event I can run a query in Splunk that will give me a report and enable me to compare my savings.
+One is for the filtered ASA data and the other one is for the aggregated stream.
+I can run a query in Splunk that will give me a report and enable me to compare my savings.

 8. Run the query:
     ```